sahasyy/OS_Project2/README.md

 ## getting it started

-1. Ensure Python 3.7 or newer is installed.
+1. Ensure using Python 3.7 or newer is installed.
-2. Open a terminal and navigate to the project folder.
+2. Open a terminal and navgate to the project folder.
 3. Run the simulation with:

 ```bash